jeeb/avisynth/distrib/docs/english/source/avisynthdoc/contributing/posix.rst

 --------------

 On all of these OSes, AviSynth+ can interface with FFmpeg.
+This change was applied to the FFmpeg git master branch on 2020-04-05.

 To compile a basic build of FFmpeg that supports AviSynth+, the following steps will suffice: